Sharqascc/nnds/README.md

 Prefer reusable logic inside traffic_diffusion/ or grid_trajectory/.

-Keep one‑off experiment runners inside analysis/.
+Keep one-off experiment runners inside analysis/.

-Write generated artifacts into outputs with stable, descriptive filenames.
+Write generated artifacts into outputs/ with stable, descriptive filenames.

 Usage
 Code and configs are maintained on GitHub, while the default public demo video and SAM3 weights are hosted on Hugging Face.